-Katie Hobbs Announces Bid For Arizona Governor
+Katie Hobbs Announces Bid for Arizona Governor

 The election for governor next year will not include current Arizona Gov. Doug Ducey, a Republican, who is ineligible to run, as he is term-limited.

-Former Nogales Mayor Marco Lopez has already announced that he will seek the Democratic nomination, Azcentral reported.
+Former Nogales Mayor Marco Lopez has already announced that he will seek the Democratic nomination, Azcentral.com reported.

 The battle for governor will be one test of Arizona’s recent political transformation, according to CNN.